-Red Cross Red Crescent scientists to work on next IPCC assessment of the global climate09/04/2018 - by the Climate Centre
+Red Cross Red Crescent scientists to work on next IPCC assessment of the global climate

 The Intergovernmental Panel on Climate Change (IPCC) – the UN body created 30 years ago for assessing the science related to climate change – Friday released the names of more than 700 experts who will work on its next report on the global climate, the sixth, known as ‘AR6’.